OFFIS-DAI/mango/docs/source/tutorial.rst

 If instances of custom classes are exchanged over the network (or generally between different containers), these instances need to be serialized.
 In mango, objects can be encoded by mango's codecs.
-To make a new object type known to a codec it needs to provide a serialization and a deserialization method.
-The object type together with these methods is then passed to the codec which in turn is passed to a container.
+To make a new object type known to a codec, a serialization and deserialization method must be provided.
+The object type and these methods are then passed to the codec, which is then passed to a container.
 The container will then automatically use these methods when it encounters an object of this type as the content of a message.

 This example covers:
  - message classes
  - codec basics
  - the json_serializable decorator

 We want to use the types of custom message objects as the new mechanism for message typing.
 We define these as simple data classes.
 For simple classes like this, we can use the :meth:`mango.json_serializable`` decorator to